 For example, the US Florida server decreased my download speed by only 20%, which is great.
 However, the Australian server decreased the speed by 85.7%, making my websites load slower.

 Some VPN services are still able to trick Netflix into letting you watch geo-blocked content.
-One of the methods is having specialized servers for streaming – like HMA VPN does.
+One of the methods is having specialized servers for streaming – as HMA VPN does.